Frequently Asked Questions: Financial Aid

 Visit the Financial Aid Office website to learn more about Consortium Agreements.

 What is the deadline to submit a Consortium Agreement?

 Loss of Income

-The Financial Aid application for 2021-2022 academic year uses tax information from the 2019 tax year.
+The Financial Aid application for 2023-2024 academic year uses tax information from the 2021 tax year.
 We understand you and/or your family’s financial situation may have changed from one tax year to the next.
-For example, a loss of income or employment, as so many have experienced in 2020 due to COVID-19.

 Visit the Financial Aid Office website for more information on submitting a Loss of Income Appeal.

 What is the deadline to submit a Loss of Income appeal?